joshuadavidthomas/opencode-plugins-manual/docs/11-packaging-and-distribution.md

 ## Plugin Behavior & Isolation

-Understanding how plugins interact helps you write robust plugins and debug issues.
+Understanding how plugins interact helps you write reliable plugins and debug issues.

 ### All Exports Are Loaded